 This shift seemed like a good idea at the time, but it brought many potential health problems in its wake.
 In those early clinical trials, people on diets high in vegetable oil were found to suffer higher rates not only of cancer but also of gallstones.
 And, strikingly, they were more likely to die from violent accidents and suicides.
 Alarmed by these findings, the National Institutes of Health convened researchers several times in the early 1980s to try to explain these “side effects,” but they couldn’t.
 (Experts now speculate that certain psychological problems might be related to changes in brain chemistry caused by diet, such as fatty-acid imbalances or the depletion of cholesterol.)

-I’ll confess that this is where Teicholz’s thesis runs off the rails for me.
-She seems to start off advocating for common sense and moderation in all things, then ends up creating just one more in a long line of source-of-all-evil dietary bugaboos.
-But then that’s the curse of any popular discourse on diet.
-It must contain at least one wolfman plus a silver bullet to slay him with.
+This is where Teicholz’s thesis runs off the rails for me, no question.
+Violent accidents and suicides?
+It’s a shame since she starts off preaching common sense and moderation, but ends up creating just one more in a long line of root-of-all-evil dietary bugaboos.
+But then that’s the curse of any popular discourse on diet, is it not?
+Every book must contain at least one wolf man and provide a silver bullet to slay him with.
 “Eat a mix of foods in moderation and get some exercise” has such limited commercial potential.
 Still I plan to buy and read the book as I think the essence of what Teicholz says is important.
 I’ll sigh wearily at the rest and hope that one day we as a culture discover a work-around for hype.